Autos

 trips, stop-and-go city traffic driving, driving in dusty conditions, and

-driving, which is actually "severe service: driving, the recommendation
+which is actually "severe service: driving, the recommendation is to

 |